TritonDataCenter/manta/docs/user-guide/storage-reference.md

 Objects consist of your raw, uninterpreted data, as well as the metadata (HTTP headers) returned when you retrieve an object.

+# Headers
-There are several headers for objects that control HTTP semantics
+There are several headers for objects that control HTTP semantics in Manta.

 ## Content Length